Do you suffer from regular IBS and bloating? You’re not alone.

 Notice your emotions

+Is this kind of situation very familiar?
 Does it feel wrong to express your feelings?
+Or difficult to deal with conflict outright?

 Do your feelings feel too strong to express?
-(Know that there are safe ways to let it out).
+(Know that there are gentle ways to let it out).

-If you avoid conflict and suffer from IBS and bloating, this could be why.
+If you avoid conflict and suffer from IBS and bloating, this could be worth considering.

 4